r00b/cessna-private-pilot-course/1.1-learning-your-airplane/2-how-an-airplane-flies.md

 #### Just right
 * You will feel pressed down in your seat without any sideways/leaning sensation
 * Airplane rolls around longitudinal axis, does not yaw, and rate of turn increases as bank angle increases
-* Ball coordinator instrument
+* Turn coordinated instrument
   * "Step on the ball" - apply rudder pressure on side that the ball is violating out towards
   * *Glance* at this instrument after you have established the turn; use horizon and pressure in seat as visual and physical indicators of a coordinated turn

 ## II.
 Controlling the Airplane in Flight